UW Husky men come out flat, can’t catch up in loss at Stanford

 The Huskies had difficulty finding and establishing any other consistent offensive option.

-Backup guard PJ Fuller had a nice stretch in the first half when he drained three three-pointers, but he finished with 11 points and didn’t make a field goal in the second half.
+Backup guard PJ Fuller had a nice stretch in the first half when he drained three 3-pointers, but he finished with 11 points and didn’t make a field goal in the second half.

 Jamal Bey, who scored a season-high 20 points three days earlier during an 84-63 blowout win at California, was virtually nonexistent Sunday and finished with three points on 1-for-8 shooting.